Career Story

 My proudest moment

 My proudest moment is probably when I qualified and gained my Engineering Officer of the Watch Certificate of Competency.
-When my examiner told me I passed, I finally had what I had worked towards across 4 years.
+I was so happy when my examiner told me I passed – I finally had what I had worked towards for 4 years.

 My career journey

-I have ascended from an engineering cadet (starting my journey at 16 straight from secondary school) to a junior engineering officer on board offshore vessels.
-I am still working for the same company I did my cadetship with.
+I have ascended from an engineering cadet, starting my journey at 16 straight from secondary school, to a junior engineering officer on board offshore vessels.

 I am also working towards professional registration.
-I am at an early stage of my career, but professional regulation is a valuable goal to have in the long run.
+Although I am at an early stage of my career, I still believe that professional registration is a valuable goal.

 What does success look like to me?